lamek/dash_getting_started/README.md

         * Adds Command class, Arg class, and CommandArgs
         * Adds HelpCommand class
         * Adds first Command in app setup (bin/cli.dart)
         * Doesn't really add any new functionality.
 Kind of a regression.
-The only input that won't give you an error is 'help'.
+The only inputs that won't give you an error are 'exit' and 'help'.
     * Content idea
       * Say something like "This is a mostly complete framework.
 Whenever we add more user-facing functionality to this app, we'll follow this process: 1.
 Create a Command subclass.
 2. Add the command to the app via `addCommand` in bin/cli.dart.
 3. Write the business logic for the command in `Command.run`.
 There's still some development to do on hte "framework" itself, but we will indeed be adding several commands with this process."
+6. Async part 2 - Streams
+   * Introduces
+   * App functionality
+     * Completes CommandRunner and Command classes.
+     * Adds Exit command
+     *
+   * Content ideas

 ### Flutter